Contents

 - A. mccullochi (Whitesnout anemonefish)

-- A. melanopus (Red & Black anemonefish) (primarily clustered form)
+- A. melanopus (Red and black anemonefish) (primarily clustered form)

 - A. omanensis (Oman anemonefish)